Dozens killed as wave of bomb attacks hits Kabul

 "Anti-government elements launched a complex attack against Camp Integrity, initiated with a vehicle-borne bomb and followed by small arms fire and further explosions," one Western security source said.

-Shortly after the explosions, military jets roared over the center of Kabul and helicopters flew overhead as the fighting continued.
+Shortly after the explosions, military jets roared over the centre of Kabul and helicopters flew overhead as the fighting continued.

 The evening attacks came less than 24 hours after a huge truck bomb exploded near an army compound in a residential area of Kabul, killing at least 15 people and wounding 248.